-- You can take advantage of global study experiences in Brazil, France, New York City, and other amazing places.
+- You can take advantage of global study experiences in Strasbourg, London, Los Angeles, New York City, and other amazing places.

 The performance honors program is intended for Setnor School of Music students in the B.A. music and B.M. composition, music education, and music industry degree programs who wish to maintain a level of performance at or near that required of students in one of the performance majors.
 The program’s purpose is to give tangible curricular and moral support to those students who see themselves as performing musicians first and foremost.